gum disease

-Can Oral Health Cause Hair Loss
+Can Oral Health Cause Hair Loss?

 Oral health is related to overall wellness.
 And being healthy is beautiful!
 So what do healthy hair and strong teeth have in common?
 Can Oral Health Cause Hair Loss?
 We cover all your concerns.

 Teeth and hair share similar development processes, but their structural components differ.
 Hair shafts are made of keratin filaments, which are extremely cross-linked.
 The tooth enamel matrix is composed of enamel proteins that are destroyed and replaced with minerals in the process of maturing enamel.
-Mineralized enamel is only a tiny amount of organic material that hasn't been properly characterised.
+Mineralized enamel is only a tiny amount of organic material that hasn't been properly characterized.
 According to a study conducted by researchers, it was discovered that there is a close connection between recurrent tooth infection and hair loss, particularly alopecia areata.
 In medical terms, alopecia areata is an autoimmune condition where the normal cells begin turning against themselves, causing patches on the scalp, beard, or eyebrows.

 Can Poor Oral Health Cause Hair Loss?